The mighty Mekong River meanders over 4,000km through six countries, starting in China and ending in Vietnam.

 You’ll see how the locals live in their houses on stilts hanging over the water, fishermen throwing nets from their boats, vendors plying their wares from their boats selling cooked food and produce.

 You’ll see jungle and waterways and so much history it’ll blow your mind.
+It’s a totally different atmosphere than when you’re exploring Venice while cruising the Grand Canal.

 However, going on a Mekong river cruise is different to an ocean cruise, which is why it takes a bit of preparation.